Elijah: The God You Can Know • 1 Kings 17-18

 Ai was not used to generate this post.

-Are you in an impossible situation?
-Do you have confidence in your knowledge of God so that you can trust Him with that impossible situation?
-This is post #8 in the Old Testament Men blog series.
+How much do you know about God?
+All women are theologians in our spheres of influence.
+And it matters if we are good ones or not.
+This is post #9 in the Old Testament Men blog series.
 In the last article, we looked at how God’s grace to David helped him to pick up the pieces and move forward when he made a horrendous mistake.
 In this post, we will learn that our God is a God you can really know and can really trust.
-Elijah is our example.

 Listen to this post as a similar podcast from our Profiles of Perseverance Bible Study covering the lives of Joseph, David, Elijah, and Nehemiah.